We All Loved Each Other So Much: Plot

 Gianni, Antonio and Nicola are Resistance fighters during World War II.
 After the war, Antonio becomes a nurse in Rome and falls in love with a girl named Luciana.
 Gianni becomes an assistant in a law firm, the head of which, La Rosa, is running as a deputy candidate for the Socialist Party.
 Nicola becomes a high school teacher, gets married, and has a child, Tommasino.

-Three years after the war, Antonio, Luciana, and Gianni are reminiscing in a restaurant.
+Three years after the war, Antonio, Luciana and Gianni are reminiscing in a restaurant.
 Unbeknownst to Antonio, Luciana and Gianni fall in love with each other.
 When they later admit their affair to Antonio, he attacks Gianni.
 Meanwhile, Nicola loses his job after a violent argument with his superior about the film Bicycle Thieves.
 Leaving his wife and son, Nicola moves to Rome.

 Later, Gianni and Luciana live happily together.
 Gianni becomes a lawyer and is asked to defend a corrupt real estate constructor, which he refuses, lying about the refusal being due to La Rosa's political and financial misconducts.
 Elide, the client's daughter, falls in love with Gianni.
 Gianni is implied to accept a bribe from the client.
-Meanwhile, Nicola tries to work as a movie critic and start a film magazine, but fails.
+Meanwhile, Nicola tries to work as a film critic and start a film magazine, but fails.

-Years later, Antonio, Nicola, and Luciana get drunk together and Antonio argues with Luciana, who believes she can become an actress.
+Years later, Antonio, Nicola and Luciana get drunk together and Antonio argues with Luciana, who believes she can become an actress.
 Some time later, Gianni receives a letter saying that she has tried to commit suicide.
-He finds her at a hotel and, when she asks him if Antonio knows about "them," Nicola slaps her.
+He finds her at a hotel and, when she asks him if Antonio knows about "them", Nicola slaps her.
 She apologizes to Antonio, who starts a fight with Nicola.
 When Luciana recovers, they all leave the hotel and go their separate ways.
 Gianni secretly watches this, unable to find the courage to approach them.

 Years pass, Gianni has married Elide and is now a rich lawyer with two children.
-One night they see Nicola on TV in a quiz show about Italian cinema.
+One night, they see Nicola on a television quiz show about Italian cinema.
 He answers all the questions right and wins over 1,000,000 lire and the right to return the following week for more.
 He calls his wife, with whom he is reconciled.
 At the next show, Nicola bets his winnings double or nothing.
 When asked a question about Bicycle Thieves, he mistakingly gives a long-winded answer about an actor instead of the actor's character, losing all his winnings.